Different leathers can have quite different characteristics. Here are five key things to differentiate when choosing your next piece.

 3. Animal

-As for the other two, pigskin’s main shortcoming is that the grain is quite porous, which is widely found to be undesirable, whereas sheepskin is not very durable.
+As for the other two, pigskin’s main shortcoming is that the grain is quite porous, which is widely found to be undesirable.
+Whereas sheepskin, although quite luxurious, simply isn’t very durable.

-That said, there is no shortage of other leather types worthy of consideration.
-Some of the most sought after include: shell cordovan, alligator & crocodile, python, and ostrich.
+That being said, there is certainly no shortage of other tantalizing leather options.
+Some of the most sought after include shell cordovan, alligator, python, and ostrich.

 4. Texture

-Milling makes the leather softer, while embossing makes it firmer.
+Milling makes the leather softer, while embossing it, makes it firmer.

 *Two popular prints you may recognize are Saffiano and “Epsom”.